biospi/seaMass/README.md

 )
 ```

 Once run, results tables (in csv format) and diagnostic plots (PCA, exposures aka 'normalisation coefficients') are available in the 'output' subdirectory of the output directory specified above.
-Or you can use the R package to retrieve results from the fit object created by the 'bayesprot' call:
+Or you can use the R package functions to retrieve results from the fit object created by the 'bayesprot' call:

 ```
 # get protein-level quants